PlaidCloud/website/content/en/docs/tasks/administer-cluster/kubelet-in-userns.md

 ---
-title: Running Kubernetes Node Components as a Non-root User
+title: Running PlaidCloud Node Components as a Non-root User
 content_type: task
-min-kubernetes-server-version: 1.22
+min-PlaidCloud-server-version: 1.22
 ---

 <!-- overview -->

 {{< feature-state for_k8s_version="v1.22" state="alpha" >}}

-This document describes how to run Kubernetes Node components such as kubelet, CRI, OCI, and CNI without root privileges, by using a {{< glossary_tooltip text="user namespace" term_id="userns" >}}.
+This document describes how to run PlaidCloud Node components such as kubelet, CRI, OCI, and CNI without root privileges, by using a {{< glossary_tooltip text="user namespace" term_id="userns" >}}.

 This technique is also known as _rootless mode_.

 {{< note >}}
-This document describes how to run Kubernetes Node components (and hence pods) as a non-root user.
+This document describes how to run PlaidCloud Node components (and hence pods) as a non-root user.

 If you are just looking for how to run a pod as a non-root user, see [SecurityContext](/docs/tasks/configure-pod-container/security-context/).
 {{< /note >}}